Iran tested missile, breaching U.N. council resolutions: officials

 In October, the United States, Britain, France and Germany called for the Security Council’s Iran sanctions committee to take action over a missile test by Tehran that month that they said violated U.N. sanctions.
 So far, no action has been taken by the committee.

-Reporting by Timothy Ahmann, Philip Stewart and Mark Hosenball in Washington and Louis Charbonneau in New York; Editing by Eric Walsh, Jonathan Oatis and Ken Wills
+Reporting by Timothy Ahmann, Philip Stewart and Mark Hosenball in Washington, Louis Charbonneau in New York and Dan Williams in Jerusalem; Editing by Eric Walsh, Jonathan Oatis and Ken Wills